 As compared to the solar system or any other planetary system, a galaxy contains significant and continuous distribution of matter in the form of gas and dust from the nucleus onwards.
 Mostly it is the gas (ionized and neutral hydrogen) that makes the distribution of matter significant and continuous throughout the galaxy right from the centre.
-Therefore, the baryonic "enclosed mass" keeps on increasing with distance from the centre of the galaxy 1.
+Therefore, the baryonic "enclosed mass" keeps on increasing with distance from the centre of the galaxy (With increasing distance from the centre of the galaxy, the baryonic mass keeps adding to the previous mass, hence the baryonic "enclosed mass" increases with distance from the centre of the galaxy.
+Since the enclosed mass is increasing with distance, therefore, the gravitational acceleration decreases gradually and not rapidly throughout the galaxy).
 If this matter distribution was not present, then the orbital velocity of galactic components would have declined with distance in a similar manner as observed in case of a planetary system.